Theomat/theomat.github.io/teaching/alphago.md

 We will tackle this problem from an engineering perspective of having a problem to solve.
 We will implement the solution ourselves from end-to-end.
+As such this is very close to a R&D situation in a company.
+This will increase your mastery of RL, MCTS and supervised learning.
+And finally it will help you master PyTorch if that is not already the case.

 ## References and resources